-- a) certification of soy producing groups and/or; - b) certification of multi-site soy producing companies ie. Verifying compliance of groups or multiple-site companies with the RTRS Group Certification Standard, which is a standard designed to be used in addition to the RTRS Standard for Responsible Soy Production V.1, and the RTRS Standard for Chain of Custody (producer requirements only).
+b) certification of multi-site soy producing companies

+ie. Verifying compliance of groups or multiple-site companies with the RTRS EU RED Group Certification Standard, which is a standard designed to be used in addition to the RTRS Standard for Responsible Soy Production V.3.2, and the RTRS EU RED Standard for Chain of Custody (producer requirements only).

-The requirements of this document must be fulfilled in addition to the requirements of the RTRS Accreditation and Certification Standard for Responsible Soy Production and for Chain of Custody Certification.
+The requirements of this document must be fulfilled in addition to the requirements of the RTRS EU RED Accreditation, the RTRS EU RED Certification Standard for Responsible Soy Production and the RTRS EU RED for Chain of Custody Certification standard.

-Certification bodies wishing to offer group certification or multi-site certification for RTRS soy production must also be recognized by RTRS and accredited by an RTRS-endorsed accreditation body.
+Certification bodies wishing to offer group certification or multi-site certification for RTRS EU RED soy production must also be recognized by RTRS and accredited by an RTRS-endorsed accreditation body.